strawberry-development/generative-art-cellular-patterns/README.md

 This is the version **1.3** of the project.

-**This code is still a prototype and is my first GitHub publication.**
 ## Know issue
 - Record keep playing when it suposse to be pause
 - Awful design made by me (will be fix)